The research around meditation and mindful awareness has picked up over the last two decades.

 The molecular effects of how meditation helps change the brain and our metabolism remains poorly understood.
 A 2017 article published in the journal Frontiers in Immunology looks back at 18 different studies and concluded that meditation practices control the nuclear factor kappa B pathway (NF-kB).
 NF-kB controls the transcription process of the DNA - the first step of gene expression.
 Across different practices, gene expression changed in the direction of reducing stress and inflammatory responses.
 What is not clear is how it compares to regular exercise and nutrition.

-Mediation is also known to increase the secretion of serotonin.
+Meditation is also known to increase the secretion of serotonin.
 Studies show how serotonin levels are elevated after a session of meditation.
 In another serendipitous breakthrough earlier this year in 2019, serotonin was found to alter gene expression inside neurons, fundamentally changing how we view this neurotransmitter.
 The question now is if other neurotransmitters like dopamine exhibits similar behaviour.

 A Holistic Approach To Health & Wellness